mide18/hello-world-bare-metal/README.md

 npm install express
 ```
 ## Run the application
-* This is used to run the application.
+* This is use to run the application.
 ```
 node app.js
 ```